earthly/earthly/docs/best-practices/best-practices.md

 ### Use `earthly/dind`

-When using `WITH DOCKER`, it is recommended that you use the official `earthly/dind` image (preferrably `:alpine`) for running Docker-in-Docker.
+When using `WITH DOCKER`, it is recommended that you use the official `earthly/dind` image (preferably `:alpine`) for running Docker-in-Docker.
 Earthly's `WITH DOCKER` requires that the Docker engine is installed already in the image it is running in.

 If Docker engine is not detected, `WITH DOCKER` will need to first install it - it usually does so automatically - however, the cache will be inefficient.
 Consider the following example: